dasanurag/dasanurag.github.io/_pages/projects.md

 ---
 Study Tracker
 ---
 A web application that allows students to enter their study schedule, keep track of their routines, and check on which schedules they are lagging behind.
-The link to the app and the code are as follows:-
+The link to the app and the code are as follows:-<br/>
 [App link](https://studytracker-tamu.herokuapp.com)<br/>
 [Github link](https://github.com/HolyRail/Study-Tracker)